 CA: What separates the Jones Day team from its peers?

-SO: There are two differentiators.
+SO: There are two differentiators:

-- Our experience: every quarter since 2000, Jones Day has done more M&A deals than any other law firm in the world.
-In earning this market leading number of transactional engagements, we have developed deep experience across a range of issues, jurisdictions, and industries.
+- Our experience: Every quarter since 2000, Jones Day has done more M&A deals than any other law firm in the world.
+In earning this market-leading number of transactional engagements, we have developed deep experience across a range of issues, jurisdictions and industries.
 We can tailor an approach for effective and meaningful due diligence, as well as risk assessment and management.

-- Jones Day’s cohesive culture serving clients as One Firm Worldwide: Our formidable talent across specialties and jurisdictions provides the foundation for our M&A teams to be composed of lawyers from many disciplines, such as intellectual property, employment, compensation, benefits, tax, environmental, and antitrust who are recognized for their substantive knowledge and creativity.
-Because parties to M&A transactions are increasingly likely to be based in two or more countries, our global presence, and ability to collaborate seamlessly across jurisdictions is a great benefit to companies involved in such transactions.
+- Jones Day’s cohesive culture serving clients as One Firm Worldwide: Our formidable talent across specialties and jurisdictions provides the foundation for our M&A teams to be composed of lawyers from many disciplines, such as intellectual property, employment, compensation, benefits, tax, environmental and antitrust who are recognized for their substantive knowledge and creativity.
+Because parties to M&A transactions are increasingly likely to be based in two or more countries, our global presence, and ability to collaborate seamlessly across jurisdictions, is a great benefit to companies involved in such transactions.
 Nearly half of our practice involves cross-border deals.

-Our objective in every client engagement is to bring the Firm's extensive experience and scalable resources to bear on a timely, cost-effective basis.
+Our objective in every client engagement is to bring the firm's extensive experience and scalable resources to bear on a timely, cost-effective basis.
 With offices in centers of business and finance throughout the world, and a cohesive and collaborative culture that shares professional values, Jones Day is positioned to do business wherever our clients do.

-AB: One firm worldwide is more than a motto – it applies in every facet of our M&A practice.
+AB: One Firm Worldwide is more than a motto – it applies in every facet of our M&A practice.
 Jones Day has more than 400 M&A lawyers around the world in 43 offices and 18 countries, which allows us to staff transactions in the most efficient manner possible.
 In addition, our team includes attorneys from various disciplines, including intellectual property, employment, compensation, benefits, tax, environmental, real estate and antitrust, who work with the M&A attorneys in a seamless manner to achieve the best possible outcome for our clients.

 JF: The biggest difference I see between my experience at Jones Day and my friends’ experience at peer firms is the high level of responsibility I’ve been given since I started.
 Since my first deal at the firm, I have had significant client interaction and drafting experience.
 At Jones Day, if you show that you are diligent and enthusiastic about the work you will not be limited to certain tasks just because those are “typical” of your seniority level.
 In addition, unlike other firms, Jones Day does not feel overly hierarchical.
 When I work on a deal with a senior associate and partner, I do not feel like I only report to the associate above me; we all work alongside each other on different tasks which may vary in complexity.
-In addition, deal teams at Jones Day are staffed across numerous offices and practices, and are unique because of the way we seamlessly collaborate t is not uncommon to be working with colleagues from at least three other offices and multiple practices on any given transaction.
+In addition, deal teams at Jones Day are staffed across numerous offices and practices, and are unique because of the way we seamlessly collaborate.
+It is not uncommon to be working with colleagues from at least three other offices and multiple practices on any given transaction.

 "The continued globalization of companies and capital providers will have the most material impact on the M&A discipline over the next few years."